 How old do you have to be in order to be a video game tester?

-Technically, you just need to be whatever the minimum working age is in your state/province.
+Technically, you need to be at least the minimum working age in your country, state, or province.
 But practically, most game companies won’t hire people as testers until they turn 18 years old.
 If you’re not old enough yet, you can start preparing for your future job by following some of the advice listed elsewhere in this article, and listen to my podcast about getting a job in games.

 Do testing companies provide health insurance and other benefits?

-No, not all companies provide insurance to QA testers.
-Many companies hire QA as “temporary” workers, and are not required to pay for their health benefits.
+Not all companies provide health insurance to QA testers.
+Many companies hire QA as temporary (“temp”) workers, and are not required to pay for their health benefits.
 If a tester is employed through a temporary staffing agency, the agency may pay health insurance.
 Otherwise you should buy private insurance for yourself.

-This is one reason why it’s best to try and get a full-time testing job at an established game company.
+This is one reason why it’s best to try and get a full-time employment (“FTE”) testing job at an established game company.
 Most regions require that employers provide medical benefits to their full-time employees, so it’s often a safer way to go.
+If you can’t find and FTE job initially, you may want to consider working as a temp at first, just to learn the job and get some experience on your resume.

 How can I start learning about game testing right now?